electrocicla/martial-arts-manager/TASKS.md

 - **2025-12-27**: Implemented database changes, backend APIs for registration and student portal, and frontend registration flow and dashboard.
 - **2025-12-27**: Implemented Student Profile page with avatar upload, updated navigation, and verified class enrollment permissions.
 - **2025-12-27**: Fixed linting and typecheck errors, removed `any` types, and prepared for deployment.
+- **2025-12-27**: Committed changes, pushed to repository, and successfully deployed to Cloudflare Pages.